p1-insta485-static

 $ sed -i 's/^export DISPLAY=.*$//g' ~/.bashrc

-Then try running xeyes again.
-If it still doesn’t open correctly, check if you can upgrade Windows to a newer version.
+If xeyes still doesn’t work, check if you can upgrade Windows to a newer version.

 Acknowledgments